-The Best in Virtual Support!
+The Best in Virtual Assistance

 With a background in Information Technology and a history consulting for some of the largest and most recognizable organizations in the tri-state area including the NYC Mayor’s Office, KPMG and Guardian Life Insurance, Patricia has always been a step ahead of her peers when it came to technology.
 “My girlfriends would be out shopping for shoes while I stood with my nose pressed to the windows of electronic stores checking out the latest gadgets,” she admits.
 During a recent interview, Patricia shared her views on social media.

 She says, “There is tremendous value in using Twitter, LinkedIn, Facebook and many other social media avenues available today for business marketing.
 Unfortunately while children, teens and adults are spending ample amounts of time using it, I noticed that within my own community very few businesses are taking advantage of how powerful and effective social media is and it’s so inexpensive there’s just no reason not to incorporate it into a marketing plan.
 When I’m in New York City, for example, you can’t even go into a restaurant or salon without seeing Twitter and Facebook links on menus and business cards, posted on walls and sometimes even printed on the receipts!
 They know what they’re doing and their businesses are benefiting from it.”

 “Word of mouth advertising is invaluable,” she continues, “so the more people talking about a company’s fabulous services, delicious meals, after-school programs or even how well Fluffy was groomed the better.
 It directly influences the bottom line – profits.
 No one likes to talk about that but if companies are not aggressively staking their claims within their marketplaces, they’re leaving the door open for someone else to do so.
 Companies have to make that connection and aim to be on the tips of more tongues every day of the week.”